F4

 Possible Causes

-Open or shorted top oven sensor, loose sensor connector on PCB, damaged harness to top oven, failed secondary oven control PCB
+Open or shorted top oven sensor, loose sensor connector on the PCB, damaged harness to the top oven, failed secondary oven control PCB.

 How to Fix / Troubleshooting

-Safety first: Disconnect mains power before working on the cooker.
+Safety first: Disconnect the appliance from the mains power supply before working on the cooker.

 Steps to check: